datomatic/enum-helper/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/datomatic/enum-helper.svg?style=for-the-badge)](https://packagist.org/packages/datomatic/enum-helper)

 A simple and opinionated collections of PHP 8.1 enum helpers inspired by [archtechx/enums](https://github.com/archtechx/enums) and [BenSampo/laravel-enum](https://github.com/BenSampo/laravel-enum).
-This package is framework agnostic, but has a translation functionality that must be extended to work.
-Actually there is an implementation based on Laravel framework.
+This package is framework agnostic, but has there is an optional translation implementation based on Laravel framework.

 ## Functionalities summary
 - **Invokable cases**: get the value of enum "invoking" it statically